mre/endler.dev/content/2025/reinvent-the-wheel/index.md

 I think it's a great exercise to implement a string or a path library yourself if you're interested in how they work.

-Even if nobody ends up using work, I bet you'll learn a lot.
+Even if nobody ends up using your work, I bet you'll learn a lot.
 For example:

 - There is an infinite complexity in everyday things.
 - Building something that even a single other person finds useful is a humbling experience.